Feature image

 service history and mileage are valuation factors

-How to find the number of previous owners for a car (step-by-step)
+How to find the number of previous owners for a car

-Method two: Ask the seller
+Method one: Ask the seller

 Don't be afraid to ask the seller about the car's ownership history:

-Method three: Check the paperwork
+Method two: Check the paperwork

 You can also glean key information about a car’s history from its service paperwork.
 You’ll get the clearest insight if the full service history is available: